ethereum/remix-project/apps/remixdesktop/TEST.md

 ### Local testing

 In order to facilitate local testing nightwatch will boot the executable with the --e2e-local flag when running locally ( so outside of CIRCLE CI ).
-This means the electron app with load the local running Remix IDE.
+This means the electron app will load the local running Remix IDE.

 So to start testing locally
 - run the IDE with 'yarn serve' as you would normally do.